MdForhadHossainBabu/kitty-shops/README.md

      - Second Terms: If you are login then you can manage and you can add your item for buy.
      - Third Terms : if you are not login to visit cart item page then automaticly redirect to login page.

-- Banner: Banner item two direction of when you can
+- Banner: Banner item two direction of when you can swipe, then it's swipeable